nguyenpham/banksiagui-ios/README.md

 Some chess engines are integrated and can run well under Banksia GUI.
 Their information is in Licenses/Credits.

+## Compile
+### Simulators
+Simulators can't be compiled with flag -DUSE_NEON.
+Remove that flag for both iOS and AppleWatch before compiling.

 ## Release on AppStore
 We planned to publish BanksiaGUI as several apps, based on which engines released with.
 For example, Lc0 would be Lc0 engine + BanksiaGUI.
 However, AppStore did not allow to release some apps with quite similar functions.
 Thus we have published only Banksia GUI app with all available engines at: https://github.com/nguyenpham/banksiagui-ios